skeller88/SF-Food-Truck-Finder-Python/README.md

 DataSF provides an API with access to food truck information, as well as other data sets.
 This project is an API specifically built for the food truck data set only.

 # App architecture
 The project focuses on the back-end.
-Using Heroku scheduler and Node, a worker task downloads all of the data from the DataSF dataset and updates a MongoDB database also deployed on Heroku via the [Compose](https://www.compose.io/) addon.
+Using Heroku scheduler and Flask, a worker task downloads all of the data from the DataSF dataset and updates a MongoDB database also deployed on Heroku via the [Compose](https://www.compose.io/) addon.
 Request patterns are irregular and in the same time zone, so background jobs are  scheduled at 4am, when no users are using the app.

-For an I/O heavy application running on a single server due to cost constraints, an asynchronous platform/framework was the logical choice.
-Node was chosen over another asynchronous solution like Tornado because 1) Node has a larger community than Tornado or Twisted (measured by posts on Stack Overflow), and 2) I already know Node and time for this project was limited, making it not feasible to learn a new asynchronous server platform/framework.
+After writing the app in Node, I wanted to get more experience with a synchronous Python framework like Flask.
+Flask is a microframework with basic request/response handling that's a great choice for a small application like this one.

 I had never done a project involving spatial queries, so I looked into geo-based databases.
 Currently, the most popular two are MongoDB and PostGIS, a spatial database extender for PostgreSQL.